sonic-net/SONiC/doc/fwutil/fwutil.md

 MSN2700/SSD    scheduled  installation scheduled for cold reboot MSN2700/CPLD1  installed  need cold reboot to be completed
 ```

-**Supported options:**
-1. -i|--image - show updates using current/next SONiC image
-2. -z|--fw-image - show updates using custom FW package

-**Note:**
-- the default option is _--image=current_
-- --image and --fw-image can not be supported at the same time

 #### 2.2.2.2 Install commands